PerkinElmer profit misses expectations, lowers forecast

-PerkinElmer Inc (PKI.N) on Thursday reported lower-than-expected first-quarter profit and decreased its full-year forecast as difficult economic conditions and a stronger dollar hurt sales in Europe and Japan.
+PerkinElmer Inc (PKI.N) on Thursday reported lower-than-expected first-quarter profit and decreased its full-year forecast as difficult economic conditions and a stronger dollar hurt sales in Europe and Japan, and its shares fell more than 11 percent.

-Investors used to PerkinElmer beating earnings expectations and incrementally raising forecasts over the course of the year punished the stock, sending it down 13 percent.

 Excluding onetime items, such as a tax credit, PerkinElmer earned 36 cents per share.
 Analysts on average expected 48 cents per share, according to Thomson Reuters I/B/E/S.